engsulta/MyWeatherApp/README.md

 - Network layer: I have built it to be testable and cancellable so when user press cached then live multiple times the previous request will be canceled.

+### resources

+use `forecasts_stub.json` in resources group if you want to change the cached forecasts

 ### Some points that may need some enhancement and refining: